on faculty since 2007

 T. R. Roose and R. A. Lott, "Technologies for Reducing Greenhouse Gases," KVGN-GasElec Conference, October 14-15, 1997, Amsterdam, Netherlands.

-T. R. Roose and R. M. Cowgill, “Why Natural Gas for CO2 and Climate Control,” Thirteenth Annual International Pittsburgh Coal Conference, Sept.
+T. R. Roose and R. M. Cowgill, "Why Natural Gas for CO2 and Climate Control," Thirteenth Annual International Pittsburgh Coal Conference, Sept.
 3-7.
-1996, Pittsburgh, Pennsylvania.
+1996, Pittsburgh, PA.

 C. E. French, F. E. Jacob, T. A. Klausing and T. R. Roose, "Residential Reciprocating Natural Gas-Engine Vapor-Compression Heat Pump," 1989 International Gas Research Conference, November 6-9, 1989, Tokyo, Japan.

-R. W. Roose and T. R. Roose, Handbook of Data Sheets for Solution of Mechanical Systems Problems, Van Nostrand Reinhold Company, 1984, New York, New York.
+R. W. Roose and T. R. Roose, Handbook of Data Sheets for Solution of Mechanical Systems Problems, Van Nostrand Reinhold Company, 1984, New York, NY.

-Various publications in the energy, environment and engineering fields.
+Various publications and presentations in the energy, environment and engineering fields.